 When I ask a company owner what they believe their company culture is, they rarely know.
-Understanding culture helps you hire the right employees, especially when expanding your team.
-It sometimes takes executive coaching and business coaching to help management define and understand the importance of company culture.
+Understanding your company’s culture helps you hire the right employees, especially when expanding your team.
+It sometimes takes executive coaching and business coaching to help management assess and understand the importance of company culture.

 What is Company Culture?